Massless graviton in de Sitter as second sound in two-fluid hydrodynamics: Introduction

+Being the homogeneous state, the de Sitter Universe has the signatures of the so-called Kronecker anomaly. \cite{PolyakovPopov2022} The consequence of the Kronecker anomaly for thermodynamics is that thermodynamics may contain the terms that are absent in dynamic equations.
+In the de Sitter state, the first law of de Sitter thermodynamics contains the extra term $K{\cal R}$, where $K=1/16\pi G$ is the gravitational coupling and ${\cal R}$ is the scalar curvature.
+Due to Kronecker anomaly, the homogeneous curvature ${\cal R}$ in the de Sitter thermodynamics behaves as matter.
+This makes it possible the heat exchange without ordinary matter.
+If the ordinary matter is introduced into the de Sitter environment, the heat exchange between the Sitter heat bath and the ordinary matter leads to the decay of the de Sitter state towards the Minkowski vacuum.

-The collective behavior of multiparticle systems is described by thermodynamics and hydrodynamics.
-These two cornerstones also apply to relativistic systems and their quantum vacua.
+Here we consider another consequence of the unique properties of the de Sitter state, which resembles the collective behavior of multiparticle systems described by thermodynamics and hydrodynamics.
+Thermodynamics and hydrodynamics are two cornerstones that also apply to relativistic systems and their quantum vacua.
 The two-fluid hydrodynamics introduced by Landau for superfluid $^4$He is an example of the collective behaviour, which is also applicable to the relativistic systems.
 It describes the thermodynamics and dynamics of the de Sitter state.\cite{Volovik2025} Within the two-fluid hydrodynamics there is the so-called second sound, which is the propagating mode of the entropy density.
 In the two-fluid cosmological hydrodynamics of the de Sitter state, this corresponds to the massless graviton propagating with the speed of light.

-In Section \ref{TwoComponents} the main elements of the two-fluid hydrodynamics of the de Sitter state are briefly introduced.
-They follow from the observation that matter immersed in the de Sitter vacuum feels this vacuum as a heat bath with temperature $T=H/\pi$, where $H$ is the Hubble parameter, see also Ref.\cite{Maxfield2022}.
-This heat bath represents the normal component of the cosmological fluid, while the coherent (superfluid) component is represented by the $\Lambda$-term.
+In Section \ref{TwoComponents} the main elements of the two-fluid hydrodynamics of the de Sitter state are introduced.
+The analog of the coherent (superfluid) component of the cosmological liquid is considered in Sec. \ref{VacComponent}.
+It is represented by the $\Lambda$-term -- the vacuum energy (dark energy).
+The analogue of the normal component is considered in Sec. \ref{GravComponent}.
+The behaviour of this thermal component follows from the observation that matter immersed in the de Sitter vacuum feels this vacuum as a heat bath with temperature $T=H/\pi$, where $H$ is the Hubble parameter, see also Ref.\cite{Maxfield2022}.
+This heat bath, which represents the thermal component of the cosmological fluid, comes from the gravitational degrees of freedom (the scalar curvature).
+The thermal component behaves as the Zel’dovich stiff matter, and the speed of sound propagating in this component equals the speed of light, $s^2=dP/d\rho=c^2$.